MustansirM/Parallel-Computing/README.md

 Any 4 out of 5 could be completed for full credit.

 A .c file for the implementation and an associated make file have been included for each exercise.
-The problem statement has been included as a comment at the beginning of each .c file
+The problem statement has been stated as a comment at the beginning of each .c file